vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 {% endraw %}
 ```

-You can also create a directory and place multiple files in it, for each different subjects an own file.
+You can also create a directory and place multiple files in it, one for each different subject.
 This makes it very clear and maintainable.
 Create a directory, for example called `sensors`, in the Home Assistant root.
 Now create the different .yaml-files in it.